mutuadavid93/mycsharproad/README.md

-# my C# learning road all the way from Rookie, Intermediate and Advanced
+# My C# learning road all the way from Rookie, Intermediate and Advanced.